An Introduction to Basic Haematology and Biochemistry Investigations: CPD SO Accredited Course

 Course summary

 This study day provides a firm foundation for understanding essential blood results.
-An ideal first course or basic review.
+An ideal first course for clinicians who are new to blood results interpretation, have an interest or want a basic review.

 Who should attend?